 Come explore the park and all its special places!
 Each day is filled with hands-on nature and science activities, crafts, and park hikes for the older explorer.
-Once again this year, all Nature Explorers camp days are 4 hours long, and there are five different camps to chose from, including our brand new “Diversity Detectives Camp” theme!
+Once again this year, all Nature Explorers camp days are 4 hours long, and there are five different camps to chose from, including our brand new “Bird Biologists Camp” theme!
 Children should bring a small morning snack, a nutritious lunch, and a child-size water bottle.
 Please view our Nature Explorers Camp Letter for all the details on camp location what to expect, what to bring to camp, and more!

 Visit our Registration page for details on how to sign up for a camp.